SSWConsulting/SSW.Rules.Content/rules/do-you-have-an-endomarketing-strategy-in-your-company/rule.md

-Richard Branson once said: "If you take care of your employees, they will take care of the clients," and this is another reason why you should start taking care of your team in a more hands-on way. <br>
+Richard Branson once said: "If you take care of your employees, they will take care of the clients," and this is another reason why you should start taking care of your team in a more hands-on way.